hamptonpieryc/website/content/docs/club-rules.md

 nominations received and after certifying that they are in order prepare a list to be presented at the AGM.

-**7.6** Election Process
+**7.6** Election Process:

-**7.6.1** The Secretary will present a full list of nominations.
+**7.6.1** At the AGM, the Secretary will present a full list of nominations.

 **7.6.2** Ballots will be held if:
-- There are multiple nominations for an Executive Officer position
+- There are multiple nominations for an Executive Officer position.
-- More than 5 nominations for the membership positions
+- More than 5 nominations for the membership positions.

 **7.6.3** Four scrutineers appointed at the AGM shall collect the ballot papers, count the votes and certify the number of votes cast for each candidate.